-have a qualification in a relevant engineering or science subject which should not be less than HNC level or equivalent and a minimum of 12 months subsea engineering related work, including a minimum of 60 days spent at an offshore site, be a current or previously approved CSWIP 3.3U ROV Inspector who has held such certification for a minimum of one year, with a minimum of 300 logged hours of underwater inspection work, be a current or previously approved CSWIP 3.1U or 3.2U Diver Inspector who has held such certification for a minimum of three years, with a minimum of 100 logged hours of underwater inspection work, be a surface NDT Practitioner, certified under ISO 9712 in ultrasonic testing, magnetic particle or penetrant testing or equivalent approval accepted by the CSWIP In-Service Inspection Management Committee, who has a minimum of three years documented experience in the application of NDT methods related to offshore facilities and to have spent a minimum of 30 days at an offshore work site gaining familiarity with underwater inspection techniques.
+ii) Have a qualification in a relevant engineering or science subject which should not be less than HNC level, or equivalent, including a minimum of 60 days inspection related work at a Remote Operations Centre iii) Be a current or previously approved CSWIP 3.3U ROV Inspector who has held such certification for a minimum of one year, with a minimum of 300 logged hours of underwater inspection work.

+iv) Be a current or previously approved CSWIP 3.1U or 3.2U Diver Inspector who has held such certification for a minimum of three years, with a minimum of 100 logged hours of underwater inspection work.

+v) Be a surface NDT Practitioner, certified under ISO 9712 in ultrasonic testing, magnetic particle or penetrant testing or equivalent approval accepted by the CSWIP In-Service Inspection Management Committee, who has a minimum of three years documented experience in the application of NDT methods related to offshore facilities and to have spent a minimum of 30 days at an offshore work site gaining familiarity with underwater inspection techniques.